josephhardinee/warno/README.md

 <br><br>
 - **Agent**: Runs plugins to interface directly with the instruments and process the data before sending it to the site's Event Manager.

 - **Event Manager**: Receives data from all Agents on site, compiles the data, and communicates with the main facility's Event Manager.
-The main Event Manager processes and stores the data from all sites in the Database
+The main Event Manager processes and stores the data from all sites in the Database.

 - **User Portal**: Flask web application that provides a user interface to process and display the information saved by the main Event Manager.